Abstract:

 For example:

-• If you have a piece of code that queries the endianness of the underlying hardware architecture and operates slightly differently depending on it, the only path you can reasonably hope to cover is the one for the endianness of the hardware architecture you are actually using.
+If you have a piece of code that queries the endianness of the hardware architecture and operates slightly differently depending on it, the only path you can truly cover is the one for the endianness of the hardware architecture you are actually using.
+(You can fake the endianness query, and pretend that your hardware has the opposite endianness, but you still have no guarantees as to whether the bit-juggling that you do in that path is right for the opposite endianness.)

 In all of the above cases, and in all similar cases, we have no option but #2: exclude the code from coverage.